chase439/softwarebranch/README.md

    - CNAME records cannot be set for the root domain.
    - Also, the target of a CNAME record can only be a domain name; paths are not allowed.

+Github Config:
+ - Under Settings, set custom domain, which will create/modify CNAME file in repo.

 Github Page will automatically
  - provide https://
- - redirect www.example.com to example.com if your Github setting is example.com
+ - redirect www.example.com to example.com if your Github custom domain setting is example.com
- - redirect example.com to www.example.com if your Github setting is www.example.com
+ - redirect example.com to www.example.com if your Github custom domain setting is www.example.com

 References:
  - https://help.github.com/articles/setting-up-an-apex-domain/